cheminfo/nmrium-docs/docs/10_general/20_list/20_list_of_spectra.md

 ![](./solvent.svg)

 To delete a single spectrum, click on the corresponding line.
 Then click on the red trash icon above the list of measured spectra.
-A box will open.
+A window will open.
 Click yes if you want to delete the selected spectrum.
 The spectrum will be deleted.

 ![](./Delete_spectra.png)